 How is heart valve disease diagnosed?

-Heart valve conditions often cause fatigue and shortness of breath and can be accompanied by occasional chest pain or dizziness.
+Heart valve disease symptoms often include fatigue, shortness of breath, and occasional chest pain or dizziness.

 Our team uses sophisticated diagnostic heart testing to determine whether you have heart valve disease.
 We use non-invasive testing, including cardiac CT and MRI scans, whenever possible.
 We may also use a transesophageal echocardiogram, which involves placing a camera down the throat, to better see heart structures and to more accurately diagnose and plan treatment.